-Anxiety seemed to be the theme of 2020.
-It was a year of adjusting, pivoting, uncertainty, grieving and coping (and this is the abridged list!), and with life now kicking back into full gear, we see high levels of stress, exhaustion and anxiety resurfacing, especially for women navigating midlife.
+Anxiety seems to be the theme of current times.
+We are adjusting, pivoting, living with uncertainty and grief and doing our best to cope.We are experiencing high levels of stress, exhaustion and anxiety, especially for women navigating midlife.
 And it’s no wonder really.
 With so many dreams and plans put on hold by the pandemic, the natural seeking and forward momentum of midlife was interrupted.

 A variety of transitions take place during this life phase, including changes in the parental and marital role, caring for ageing parents, and the potential loss of a spouse through death or divorce.
 This makes it a natural time to take stock, reassess and reevaluate things, and with this may come the discovery that some aspects of life are no longer satisfying or fulfilling.
 Many women feel that somewhere along the way, while they were getting their promotion or having their kids or managing their households, they put something important aside that they now want to retrieve – their guitar, their novel, a law degree.

 Why does midlife make us anxious?

 The middle years, as described by Jungian analyst James Hollis, are a rite of passage between the extended adolescence of early adulthood and the second half of life.
 They present an opportunity to become more conscious, but can also raise challenging issues.
 These may include:

 - Deconstructing messages we learned as children about ourselves and the world.

 - Dealing with issues that have been long-buried or unresolved in our life.

 - Questioning our identity outside the roles we have played.